stg-tud/Bismuth/Modules/LoRe Compiler Plugin/README.md

 - TForall (universal quantification)
 - TExists (existential quantification)
 - TFCurly
-	- The necessity of this AST type is as Dafny does not require such differentiation between paren types anywhere
+	- The necessity of this AST type is uncertain as Dafny does not require such differentiation between paren types anywhere

+Additionally, Source, Derived, Interaction and Invariant literals placed within another expression are not supported, e.g. you may not include any expression such as `foo(Source(1))` or `Source(Derived { 1 })` etc.

+Names may also only be used once across a LoReProgram (i.e. a Scala `object` with said annotation), regardless of scoping.
+This is because of a restriction in the current backend implementation and could be fixed by improving this in the future.
+For example, if you define a `val foo` on the top-level of a LoReProgram, you may not define either a `val foo` within a block contained by an expression of this LoReProgram (e.g. the `then` block of an `if` statement) or as the name of a parameter in e.g. an arrow function (e.g. `(foo) => (...)`).

 ### Actual plugin